 Black velvet is the ultimate colour for super formal events, keeping the shirt, trousers and accessories relatively neutral and clean.
 Midnight blue, dark purple and then other earthy colours such as moss green, red and brown are safe hues, too.

-Pair velvet dinner jackets or peak lapel ones with a black bow tie (in velvet for extra some matchy-matchy) over a crisp white shirt, black slacks and patent leather Derbies.
+Pair velvet blazers or peak lapel ones with a black bow tie (in velvet for extra some matchy-matchy) over a crisp white shirt, black slacks and patent leather Derbies.
 No luxuries spared.